ibm-cloud-docs/containers/cs_app.md

 You can manage the rollout of your app changes in an automated and controlled fashion for workloads with a pod template such as deployments.
 If your rollout isn't going according to plan, you can roll back your deployment to the previous revision.
 {:shortdesc}

+Want to prevent downtime during your rolling update?
+Be sure to specify a [readiness probe in your deployment](#probe) so that the rollout proceeds to the next app pod after the most recently updated pod is ready.
+{: tip}

 Before you begin, create a [deployment](#app_cli).